EDI Test Instructions

 - Review NYSEG Phase III Testing Schedule and select an available test period that is suitable for their purposes.

 - Contact the appropriate party as indicated on the Phase III Testing Schedule instructions to enroll for testing.
-A NYSEG representative will contact the designated ESCO/Marketer to discuss testing.
+A NYSEG representative will contact the designated ESCO/Marketer/DER to discuss testing.

 - NYSEG operates a highly secure and controlled Internet infrastructure and has a detailed set of technical information in its Pre-Testing Worksheet to be reviewed with the ESCO/Marketer’s information technology staff.